gonkulator/weave-clan-testplatform/README.md

 ### What is it?
 weave-clanmgmt is a shell script that leverages etcd stored data to allow you to create c-lans on the weave network that your coreos cluster members can join and leave as necessary.
 The data structure in etcd is very simple and is a constant work in progress right now.
+It is pre-seeded with the seedclandata.sh file loaded via a systemd unit from cloud-init at boot-time.
+The default configuration has three clans: 1=dev, 2=test, 3=prod.

 ### How do I use it?
 The following instructions will create two new c-lans and two new networks inside them on the two-node setup